code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

 - Max reads limits on provided [1Gbps ethernet cable](/Networking/OSI-Layers/Layer-1/Media_Types) and 100Mbps switch
   - 1 Gbps Line.
 10<sup>9</sup> / 16 = 62.5 Mbps
   - 100 Mbps switch.
 100<sup>6</sup> / 16 = 6.25 Mbps
-- From 16 readers, 1 reader's Read limit = 6Mbps.
+- 1 reader's Read limit = 6.25Mbps(ie lower of above two).
 This will drop further when readers increases.
 - Limit can be increased by using [CAT7 ethernet cable](/Networking/OSI-Layers/Layer-1/Media_Types).
+<a name=appends></a>
+### 6.2 Appends
+- let us consider all clients tries to append to 1 file, for 1 writer = 6.25 Mbps.
+- Considering collisions on network, packet drops append/client reduces to 4.8Mbps.